 We believe in the effects of cupping treatment, and many of our clients report reduction in pain within minutes of the treatment.

-Like Michael Phelps, you can expect some slight bruising and skin irritation.
-Cupping draws blood into the specific treatment area, causing some blood vessels to break just beneath the skin.
+Like Michael Phelps, you can expect some skin discoloration and skin irritation.
+Cupping draws blood into the specific treatment area.
 The discoloration of skin should return to normal in just 7-10 days.

 We also recommended that our clients avoid swimming or showering within three hours of a cupping session.